Frequently Asked Questions

 might also need adjustment if your application runs behind complex proxies.3.
 Database Schema and Data Layer

-We'll use Prisma to define our database schema and interact with PostgreSQL.
+Use Prisma to define your database schema and interact with PostgreSQL.

 Define Schema (